Sweepin/SweepinConnect-iOS/README.md

 ### For more options, see [SweepinConnect iOS : Advanced configuration](SweepinConnect-iOS_Advanced-configuration.md)
 *A bunch of methods are available to customize our SDK to fit your needs :*

-- *Show animations in UITableView / UICollectionView*
+- *Show campaigns/animations in UITableView / UICollectionView*
 - *Create custom actions on reception*
 - *Integrate a QRCode reader in your app*
 - *Register your users' properties to send segmented animations on specific groups*